Benedict-Ik/NZRegionWalksAPI/README.md

 A brief overview of the steps we have carried out so far:

-	1. Installed required NuGet packages (if not already installed)
+Step 1: Installed required NuGet packages (if not already installed)
-	2. Created an Identity database context (DBContext) called `NZRegionWalksAuthDbContext` that inherits from IdentityDbContext
+Step 2: Created an Identity database context (DBContext) called `NZRegionWalksAuthDbContext` that inherits from IdentityDbContext
-	3. Configured Identity services in the `Program.cs` file
+Step 3: Configured Identity services in the `Program.cs` file
-	4. In the new class that inherits from IdentityDbContext, we seeded the database with default users and roles.
+Step 4.
+In the new class that inherits from IdentityDbContext, we seeded the database with default users and roles.

-5. Open Package Manager Console and run Migration command to create the `Auth` database tables.
+Step 5: Open Package Manager Console and run Migration command to create the `Auth` database tables.

 ```sh
    Add-Migration Creating Auth Database